Godzone!

 In the previous two times I've been there, I've had bad luck and it happened again - I qualified 1st in class by a long way, but on the start line for the first race when I dumped the clutch the wheels - instead of spinning - gripped and the diff housing twisted upwards, the pinion flange ripping a small hole in the panelwork just under my left arm, and the then gearbox output shaft broke.

-So there's a lot of damage, and I've decided to rebuild the car properly as it's getting very daggy and ragged-looking.
+There was a lot of damage, and I've decided to rebuild the car properly as it's getting very daggy and ragged-looking - this page documents its rebirth, of sorts.

 In the quest for more power, we fitted the engine with Mikuni flat-slide carburetors.
 They certainly gave the good on the dyno, with the car making more power than it ever has before and the dyno operator saying that it's the most powerful one he's ever seen.
 But the mixtures were all over the place and it didn't look good below about 5,000rpm as the mixtures were far too rich.